top of page

 SOME OF OUR RUNNING RESEARCH PROGRAMMES:

-Transcriptional networks in ageing and neurodegeneration
+Transcriptional networks and cytoarchitecture dynamics in ageing

 Using 2D/3D human neuronal cultures as well as genetic approaches in the fruitfly